 Our pioneering Philosophy and the Future research theme focuses on the ethical, political, social, metaphysical and spiritual implications of climate change, technological and scientific developments, and emerging forms of social and political interaction.
 This broad theme brings us together to contemplate the challenges that our students and their descendants will face in the twenty-first century and beyond.
 Existing work in the department includes the implications of big data for medical practice; the future of the concept of the human; the function of myth in constructing future narratives; the role of the philosopher in a changing society; the philosophy of games and gaming.

 We do not conduct work in a vacuum but as part of this amazing city with its rich history of commerce, culture, protest, industry and migration.
 We work with partners in the Bluecoat Gallery, the Tate Liverpool, National Museum Liverpool, NHS North-West and more to find applications for our work and to inspire our thinking and the practices of our communities.
-Our sister campuses in London and Suzhou (Xi'an Jiaotong-Liverpool University, China) provide our national and international horizons.
+Our sister campus in Suzhou (Xi'an Jiaotong-Liverpool University, China) provides our international horizons.

 The BPA/SWIP Good Practice Scheme